2024 Grandma’s Marathon registration is now open.

-To access the full historical results database of Grandma's Marathon as well as learn more about how to order your official race photos, please click HERE.
-You can also read more about the Grandma's Marathon all-time event record holders, year-by-year winners, and age category record-holders.
+To access the full historical results database of Grandma’s Marathon as well read more about the event’s all-time event record holders, year-by-year winners, and age category record-holders., please click HERE.

 For answers to some of the most Frequently Asked Questions about Grandma’s Marathon and race weekend, please click HERE.

-Grandma’s was voted the state’s top annual sports event or race in the inaugural Minnesota’s Best awards, a Star Tribune initiative to celebrate the many businesses, organizations, and individuals that make Minnesota a great place to live, work, and play.
+Grandma’s Marathon has been voted three straight years as the state’s top annual sports event or race in the Minnesota’s Best awards, a Star Tribune initiative to celebrate the many businesses, organizations, and individuals that make Minnesota a great place to live, work, and play.